tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 $$Q=YW^q \in \mathbb{R}^{M \times D_k}$$, with
 $$W^k \in \mathbb{R}^{D^{(x)} \times D_k}, W^q \in \mathbb{R}^{D^{(y)} \times D_k}$$
 and $$W^v \in \mathbb{R}^{D^{(x)} \times D_v}$$.
 Note that source and target embeddings are projected linearly into the same space.
+With that, we can compute the dot product between input and output sequences of different length and obtain $$D_v$$ embeddings of dimension $$M$$.
 We compute attention with

 $$\begin{align}c(Q,K,V)=\text{Softmax}\big(\frac{QK^T}{\sqrt{n}}\big)V.\end{align}$$

+In this equation, we refer to $$(K, V)$$ as key-value pairs, and $$Q$$ as the query (see Appendix for an explanation of the names).
+By interpreting the dot product as a similarity measure, the context matrix $$c(Q,K,V) \in \mathbb{R}^{M \times D_v}$$ illustrates the similarity between the input and a representation of the input, which is weighted by its similarity to the output (in the context of cross-attention).

+Let's summarize the computation in simpler terms: The context matrix comprises $$M$$ rows, one for each output element, and $$D_v$$ columns, corresponding to the dimensions of the value vectors.
+To delve deeper, we consider each row in the resulting context matrix $$c(Q, K, V)$$.
+For a specific output element, its row is computed by taking a weighted sum of the value vectors from matrix $$V$$.
+These weights are determined by the similarity between the query vector for that output element (from matrix $$Q$$) and the key vectors for all elements in the input sequence (from matrix $$K$$).
+The Softmax function is applied to normalize these weights for each output element.

+Importantly, we apply masking to the embeddings for unseen target elements at each time step, ensuring that only relevant input elements contribute to the computation.
+The context matrix serves as the foundation for subsequent computations in the attention mechanism, allowing the model to determine how much attention to allocate to each part of the input sequence when generating the output.

-We call (K,V) key-value pairs and Q the query.
-Using the interpretation of the dot product as a similarity measure, the context matrix shows the (self-)similarity between the input and a representation of the input that is weighted by its similarity to the output (so far). $$c(Q,K,V)$$ is a matrix because we now compute the attention scores for every target (query) dimension at once.
-However, we mask embeddings for unseen target elements in every period.
-In the transformer encoder, there is an important module where the queries are also source representations (self-attention) and in the decoder, there is a module where keys and values are also target representations (cross-attention).
+In the transformer encoder, there is an important module where the queries are also source representations and in the decoder, there is a module where keys and values are also target representations (self-attention).

 ### Multi-Head Attention